-This page deals with an overview of the MVH.
-Other content and links related to the proposed construction of this highway are presented at the bottom of this page (before the map.
+This page deals with the economic impact of constructing the Mackenzie Valley Highway.
+Other content related to the proposed highway project can be found at the bottom of the page (please follow the links).

 In 2009, an independent study on the economic effects of building the Mackenzie Valley Highway identified four overall economic effects from the proposed project.

 1. Economic activity arising from the building and maintaining of the highway;

 2. Reduction in the cost of living for communities that would be given all-weather access to southern markets and distribution;

 4. Beneficial impacts on economic activity arising from the Mackenzie Gas Pipeline (MGP) project, including natural-gas field exploration and development in the Mackenzie Valley region.